Daniel-GIT-CONTRIBUTE/COMP6936_A1/README.md

 # Dependencies:
   - Jupyter Lab, Jupyter Notebook, Google Colab, or any program that reads .ipynb file
   - numpy, pandas, seaborn, pygam, sklearn, matplotlib
+# How to run:
+  - use a .ipynb software like Google Colab or Jupyter
+  - OR run the .py file but the dependent libraries must all be installed
 # Data used:
   - source: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset
   - description: Context